kelasol/complete-intro-to-react-v5/myNotes/05-Hooks.md

 So put in that one as well.

 And we'll do 1.
-So this one is going to force you to, we'll actually about later, but it has to do with the facts.
-So again, just to remind you, 0 is turn off, 1 is worn, and 2 is make it an error, right?
-So anytime that you mess up rule of hooks through an error, anytime that you have an exhaustive depths thing, it's just worn.
+So this one is going to force you to, we'll actually about later, but it has to do with the effects.
+**So again, just to remind you, 0 is turn off, 1 is warn, and 2 is make it an error** So anytime that you mess up rule of hooks through an error, anytime that you have an exhaustive depths thing, it's just warn.

 So let's take a look at what that actually does for us.
 If I say, if {false}, or something like that, I don't know, and then I put this in there, it's gonna say, hey look, or this one right here, where is it?
 There we go.

-React hook is called conditionally.
-React hooks must be called in the exact same order in component renders.
-And you can see that comes from rule of hooks.
+`React hook is called conditionally.
+React hooks must be called in the exact same order in component renders.` And you can see that comes from rule of hooks.

 Rules of hooks, that makes sense?
 So it's gonna prevent you from doing stuff like that.
 Now honestly, once you get used to doing that, and you just know never to do it, it's not really that helpful.